 If you’re worried about how the move and potential downtime will impact your business, you’ll want to get in touch with legal, accounting, or consulting experts who can give you realistic answers to these lingering questions while taking into consideration your operational commitments.

-#3.
+#5.
 Choose Your Team of Responsibles

-As part of your new manufacturing facility checklist, don’t forget to assemble a capable team who can execute different parts of your move.
+As part of your new manufacturing facility checklist, don’t forget to assemble a capable team that can execute different parts of your move.
 For example, you’ll want to identify a team of people who can design the new shop floor layout and gather contractors who can build facilities to your specifications.
-Don’t forget to assemble teams to oversee the safety of the move in addition to an HR team and union reps.
+Don’t forget to assemble teams to oversee the safety of the move, in addition to an HR team and union reps.

 Don’t shy away from engaging with your staff during this process.
 After all, factory relocations can have a large impact on their lives.
 The sooner you involve them, the sooner you are able to address potential issues that they might have.

-#4.
+#7.
 Prepare the Layout Drawings

 A verbal plan can only go so far.
 You’ll want to make sure that you have accurate drawings of both your current and future factory space.
 Although they may not seem essential, these drawings will most likely become pivotal tools for your contractors and your team.
 All drawings should be verified by eye if possible.